strawberryjello/circlesoftware-apitest/README.md

 ## Tests

 Tests are written in RSpec and can be run using the `rspec` command.
+Make sure that the test database has been created before running the tests.

+## Viewing the Data

+A simple UI for viewing the data returned by the API is available:

+- Run the server using `rails server` / `rails s`

+- Visit `localhost:3000`

+The data will be displayed in tables grouped by year, in descending order.

-It is also possible to manually inspect what the API returns by running the server using `rails server` (shortcut: `rails s`) and querying the API via the ff.:
+It is also possible to manually inspect what the API returns by running the server and querying the API via the ff.:

 - Visiting `localhost:3000/monthly_sales_reports` in a browser